chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### There Is No Roadmap That Coordinates Efforts

-This is hard to do.
-Let's consider why:
+Defining a roadmap is hard.
+It's easy to...
-- It's easy to disagree on what goals should be pursued
+- ...disagree on which goals should be pursued and which to ignore
-- It's easy to disagree on how to word such goals
+- ...disagree on how to word such goals
-- It's easy to disagree on what to include and exclude
-- It's easy to do nothing and let someone else contribute
+- ...do nothing and let someone else contribute

 Creating a "good" roadmap takes significant time and energy.